bhatiaabhishek/CarND-Advanced_Lane_Finding/README.md

 ####4.
 Finding Lane pixels and Fitting

 For a given image, a rough position of the lanes can be estimated by summing-up the warped image in vertical direction.
 Resultant histogram plots can found in the python notebook.
 The function **get_window_centroids()** contains the code that finds lane  pixels using window-search method on the warped image.
 In this method we split the image into levels and use sliding convolution to find out lane pixels in each level.
 This function returns left lane and right lane pixel coordinates for each level.
 In my code, I append centroids only when both left and right lane pixels are found (convolution result > 0) in a given level.
+Also for each level, we search only in a small area around the X value of the previous level output.

 Once lane pixels are found, we plot those windows on the warped image as a sanity check.
 The code is implemented in **draw_window_centroids()** function.
 This gives us an idea about the window height and the width to use for a given test scenario.
 I found that for a very curved road, the window height needs to be decreased to a very small value to be able to trace that lane.